hexutils/Combine-Template-Creation/README.md

 ## How to use this package

-Use the `instantiate_template_helper` function to create the required templates for you
+Use the `instantiate_template_helper` function to create the required templates for you.
+Import `Template_creator.py`, input the required parameters, and if you are doing work in an area that can access the other python files in this area it should work automatically.